Jay Newton-Small: Early life and education

 Jay Newton-Small was an only child born to Sue S. (Tang) Newton-Small, an international lawyer who had been born in Hong Kong as Sok Chun ("Spring Flower") Tang on December 13, 1948, and who fluently spoke Cantonese, and Graham 'Gray' Newton-Small, an Australian economist.
 Both of her parents were United Nations diplomats who traveled and reared Jay overseas, outside the United States.
 They had met in Zambia while both traveled the world for the United Nations and continue to do so thereafter.
 They were married for forty years and retired to Naples, Florida.
 Her mother, Sue S. (Tang) Newton-Small, was a passionate Republican fundraiser and socialite who loved George W. Bush and disliked Barack Obama.

 Newton Small earned her high school diploma from Deerfield Academy, a B.S. in International Relations and a B.S. in Art History from Tufts University, and a Masters of Science in Journalism in 2001 from the Columbia University Graduate School of Journalism.

 Career

-Newton-Jones worked for Agence France-Presse) from 2002 to 2003 and for Bloomberg News from 2003 to 2007, where she covered the White House and US politics.
+Newton-Jones worked for Agence France-Presse from 2002 to 2003 and for Bloomberg News from 2003 to 2007, where she covered the White House and US politics.
 In 2007, she became the Washington Correspondent, Congressional Correspondent for Time.
 In 2016, she published Broad Influence: How Women Are Changing the Way America Works.
 She left Time in 2017.

 In 2024, she became the executive editor of the Albuquerque Journal.
+She resigned from the Journal June 1, 2026.